yayegeyay/yayegeyay.github.io/_posts/2024-03-20-suitcase-innovation-compound.md

 ---
 layout: single
-title: "Market Timing Mastery: How a Computer Vision Client Generated $47M Through Strategic Patience"
+title: "Market Timing Mastery: How a Computer Vision Customer Generated $47M Through Strategic Patience"
 date: 2024-03-20 11:30:00 +0000
 categories: product strategy
 ---

-A computer vision company I advised was facing a classic innovation timing challenge.
+A former college roommate reached out when his computer vision company was facing a classic innovation timing challenge.
 Their manufacturing defect detection platform was technically superior to competitors, but adoption remained flat for 24 months.
 While their engineering team pushed for more R&D investment, we focused on a different question: what external catalyst would make their solution irresistible?

 The breakthrough came from supply chain intelligence, not algorithmic advancement.